omarbelkady/Java/MustKnow/README.md

 3. Unlink the middle node from the list
 4. Link the preceding node to the subsequent node
 5. Remove the link of the middle node so that the link gets removed from memory by Java's garbage collector

+## Sets in Java

+#### HashSet

+- does not maintain order
+- no duplicates
+- allowed to use null vals
+- compare using .equals() method
+- implementation of a HashMap more or less

+#### LinkedHashSet

+- maintains insertion order
+- no duplicates
+- allowed to use null vals
+- compare using .equals() method

+#### TreeSet

+- maintains sorted order
+- no duplicates
+- no null values
+- compare using .compareTo() method

 ### Important Algo